Direct and indirect realism

-In the philosophy of perception and philosophy of mind, the question of direct or naïve realism, as opposed to indirect or representational realism, is the debate over the nature of conscious experience; out of the metaphysical question of whether the world we see around us is the real world itself or merely an internal perceptual copy of that world generated by our conscious experience.
+In the philosophy of perception and philosophy of mind, direct or naïve realism, as opposed to indirect or representational realism, are differing models that describe the nature of conscious experiences.
+The debate arises out of the metaphysical question of whether the world we see around us is the real world itself or merely an internal perceptual copy of that world generated by our conscious experience.

-Naïve realism is known as direct realism, which was developed to counter indirect or representative realism.
-Epistemological dualism, is the philosophical position that our conscious experience is not of the real world itself but of an internal representation, a miniature virtual-reality replica of the world.

-Indirect realism is broadly equivalent to the materialist view of perception that postulates we do not perceive the external world as it really is, but know only our ideas and interpretations of the way the world is.
-Representationalism is one of the key assumptions of cognitivism in psychology.
-The representational realist would deny that "first-hand knowledge" is a coherent concept, since knowledge is always via some means, and argue instead that our ideas of the world are interpretations of sensory input derived from an external world that is real (unlike the standpoint of idealism, which holds that only ideas are real, but there are no mind-independent objects).
+Indirect perceptual realism is broadly equivalent to the scientific view of perception that subjects do not experience the external world as it really is, but perceive it through the lens of a conceptual framework.
+Furthermore, indirect realism is a core tenet of the cognitivism paradigm in psychology and cognitive science.
+While there is superficial overlap, the indirect model is unlike the standpoint of idealism, which holds that only ideas are real, but there are no mind-independent objects.

-The main alternative to representationalism is anti-representationalism, the view according to which perception is not a process of constructing internal representations.
+Conversely, direct perceptual realism postulates that conscious subjects view the world directly, treating concepts as a 1:1 correspondence.
+Furthermore, the framework rejects the premise that knowledge arrives via a representational medium, as well as the notion that concepts are interpretations of sensory input derived from a real external world.

 History

 Aristotle was the first to provide a description of direct realism.
-In On the Soul he describes how a see-er is informed of the object itself by way of the hylomorphic form carried over the intervening material continuum with which the eye is impressed.

-In medieval philosophy, direct realism was defended by Thomas Aquinas.
+In On the Soul he describes how a seer is informed of the object itself by way of the hylomorphic form carried over the intervening material continuum with which the eye is impressed.
+In medieval philosophy, direct realism was further defended by Thomas Aquinas.

 Indirect realism was popular with several early modern philosophers, including René Descartes, John Locke, G. W. Leibniz, and David Hume.